CrankyCat-Loves-Coding/Delivery/README.md

   ![Sign out page](https://res.cloudinary.com/dqj8itdfg/image/upload/v1656889457/%E6%88%AA%E5%B1%8F2022-07-04_00.04.07_miyx3i.jpg)

     - This is a confirmation page to the user confirming if they are happy to sign up.
-Othervise, they can go back to the home page by clicking BACK button.
+Otherwise, they can go back to the home page by clicking BACK button.

   - **Signed in page**